-The most famous film by Italian provocateur Marco Ferreri (Dillinger is Dead), La Grande Bouffe was reviled on release for its perversity, decadence and attack on the bourgeoisie yet won the prestigious FIPRESCI prize after its controversial screening at the Cannes Film Festival.
+The most famous film from Italian provocateur Marco Ferreri, La Grande Bouffe was initially reviled on release for its perversity, decadence and attack on the bourgeoisie, yet won the prestigious FIPRESCI prize after its controversial screening at the Cannes Film Festival in 1973.

-Four friends, played by international superstars Marcello Mastroianni (8½), Michel Piccoli (Belle de jour), Ugo Tognazzi (Barbarella) and Philippe Noiret (Zazie dans le métro) retreat to a country mansion where they determine to eat themselves to death while engaging in sex with ladies of the night.
-Local school teacher (Andréa Ferréol, The Tin Drum) decides to join them.
+Four friends, played by international superstars Marcello Mastroianni (8½), Michel Piccoli (Belle de Jour), Ugo Tognazzi (Barbarella) and Philippe Noiret (Zazie dans le Métro) retreat to a country mansion where they determine to eat themselves to death while engaging in group sex.

-At once jovial and sinister, the film's jet-black humour has a further twist as the reputed actors (whose characters use their own names) buck the respectable trend and begin a descent into chaos that delivers a feast for the eyes and mind.
+At once jovial and sinister, the film’s jet-black humour has a further twist as the reputed actors (whose characters use their own names) buck their respectable careers for a descent into chaos.